josheligoldman/Thinking/pages/Sampling and Sampling Frames in Big Data Epidemiology.md

 	- Status: [[IN-PROGRESS]]
 # Notes
 	- ## Sampling frames
-		- The people who surveys are unable to sample from
+		- Non-contactable and non-response individuals are a non-random subset of the population.
+This impacts